Brunhilde Hanke

-Brunhilde Hanke (née Anweiler; born 23 March 1930) is a German retired politician who was mayor of Potsdam and a member of the State Council of East Germany.
+Brunhilde Hanke (née Anweiler; 23 March 1930 – 13 October 2024) was a German politician who was mayor of Potsdam and a member of the State Council of East Germany.

 Early life

 Hanke was born in Erfurt into a working-class family.
 She completed an apprenticeship as a seamstress in 1947, during which she joined the Free German Trade Union Federation.
 She soon also became a member of the Socialist Unity Party of Germany (SED) and its youth organisation, the Free German Youth (FDJ).
-In 1951–52 she studied at the Komsomol academy in Moscow.
+In 1951–52, she studied at the Komsomol academy in Moscow.
 She completed a diploma in social sciences at the Parteihochschule Karl Marx in 1962.

 Political career

-From 1952 until 1963 Hanke was part of the FDJ's central council.
+Between 1952 and 1963, Hanke was part of the FDJ's central council.
 Hanke became mayor of Potsdam in 1961.
-She kept the office until 1984.
+Her tenure as mayor was marked by the construction of 37,000 apartment units, largely in the Plattenbau style.
+During her mayoralty she also came into conflict with SED leadership regarding the preservation and restoration of historic buildings.
+Hanke remained mayor until 1984.
 Afterwards, from 1987, she led the local Kulturbund in Potsdam.

-In 1963 Hanke was elected to the Volkskammer.
-In 1967 she was made a member of the State Council of the GDR, the country's collective head of state.
+In 1963, Hanke was elected to the Volkskammer.
+In 1967, she was made a member of the State Council of the GDR, the country's collective head of state.
 She remained a member of both institutions until 1990.

 Hanke was awarded the Patriotic Order of Merit in bronze in 1974 and in silver in 1979.

+Following German reunification, Hanke became a member of the political party Die Linke.

+Death

+Henke died in Potsdam on 13 October 2024, at the age of 94.